Skip to main content

 Martina Azzopardi

-Martina Azzopardi is a Junior Associate at Mamo TCV Advocates.
+Martina Azzopardi is an Associate at Mamo TCV Advocates.
 Martina obtained her LL.B.
 (Hons) in 2023 and completed a Master of Advocacy with distinction in 2024.
 She currently forms part of the firm’s Shipping and Aviation department.

 Martina focuses on the corporate aspects of shipping and aviation companies, including the preparation of Memoranda and Articles of Association, drafting resolutions, handling share transfers, and overseeing matters related to company restructuring and incorporation.
 She also has experience in shipping litigation, particularly in cases involving orders restricting transfers or dealings on vessels.